-A: A fixed amount of $670,000 from the Student Activity Fee (SAF) revenue is dedicated to funding student organization resources, graphic design and video editing services and limited staffing for positions that support SAF-funded programs.
+A: A fixed amount of $1.03 million from the Student Activity Fee (SAF) revenue is dedicated to funding student organization resources, graphic design and video editing services, as well as Signature Events and limited staffing for positions that support SAF-funded programs.
 The balance of the revenue is allocated according to a formula determined by the Council on Student Affairs.

 Q: What types of events are sponsored by the fee?

 A: The fee funds free concerts, lectures, comedy shows, movies and special events, as well as graduate and professional student programming, alternative break service trips, local community service initiatives, discounted tickets to cultural events occurring off-campus and on-campus programs sponsored by registered student organizations.

 Q: How can I be involved in deciding which events are brought to campus?

 A: Go to ouab.osu.edu to provide a suggestion.
 You can also join OUAB and have your voice heard or give current members your ideas!
 OUAB is the Ohio Union Activities Board, which receives the largest portion of the fee to plan campus events.
 OUAB is always looking for thoughtful students to help brainstorm ideas of what performers and events to bring to campus.
 New members are selected at the beginning of each autumn semester.
 Go to ouab.osu.edu for more information about the membership process.

 Q: How do student organizations benefit from the Activity Fee?